unified-districts/ud-shopify-boilerplate/README.md

   1. Open `./scripts/index.js`
   2. Take note of the packages below imported by default.
 Removing these _will break functionality_ on your site.
      - [lazysizes](https://github.com/aFarkas/lazysizes)
-       - Existing images use a [snippet adapted from Shopify's Slate theme](https://github.com/Shopify/starter-theme/blob/master/src/snippets/responsive-image.liquid) that requires lazysizes.
+       - Existing images use a [snippet adapted from Shopify's starter theme](https://github.com/Shopify/starter-theme/blob/master/src/snippets/responsive-image.liquid) that requires lazysizes.
 It's recommended to use this snippet because it outputs responsive images.
      - [@shopify/theme-addresses](https://github.com/Shopify/theme-scripts/tree/master/packages/theme-addresses)
        - This package dynamically edits form fields on the `/customer/addresses` page depending on the which country and province the customer chooses.
 By default, it's set to the US.
        - If removed, then the developer must manually add `option` elements to the country and province fields.